fangsonghub/fangsonghub.github.io/teaching/f22_4510_qc/index.md

    computing, and discuss some exciting applications.
 Aside from the technical contents, an important goal of this course is to make you a more critical reader so you will have a better idea when flooded with news articles on quantum computing.
-For the theory-savy students, this course would also prepare you for future exploration in this emerging field.
+For the theory-savvy students, this course would also prepare you for future exploration in this emerging field.
 *  **Prerequisite**: Previous knowledge in quantum mechanics is NOT required.
 This course will be theory-oriented involving reading and writing mathematical proofs.
 Maturity in algorithm analysis, linear algebra, and basic probability theory will be essential.
+Some coding proficiency is required (preferably in Python).
 *  **Text**: The [Resource
-   page]({{base}}/teaching/s22_4510_qc/resource/) contains additional
+   page]({{base}}/teaching/f22_4510_qc/resource/) contains additional
    useful materials.